-The ll_longlong_export() function is a cast function from the ll_longlong_t internal structure to the IMPEXP data type.
+C Language Support The following function signature is for an export support function of an opaque data type whose internal structure is ll_longlong_t : mi_impexp ll_longlong_export(ll_long_t intrnl_bcopy_format); The ll_longlong_export() function is a cast function from the ll_longlong_t internal structure to the IMPEXP data type.
 It must be registered as an explicit cast function with the CREATE EXPLICIT CAST statement.
-For more information on cast functions, see "Creating Casts for Opaque Data Types" on page 9-14. ♦
+For more information on cast functions, see "Creating Casts for Opaque Data Types" on page 9-10.